Lionesses face Brazil in 'special' Finalissima

 "When I was young, we didn't have the players to look up to.
 And now you can mention a lot of great players and great role models and great coaches.
 This is the time of my life."

-The squad is missing its most experienced player - 37-year-old football icon Marta, who pulled out with a thigh injury.
+Brazil are missing their most experienced player - 37-year-old football icon Marta, who pulled out with a thigh injury.

-The Orlando Pride forward, with 115 goals in 175 games, is Brazil's all-time leading scorer.
-Marta was part of the Brazil side who reached the 2007 World Cup final, and is hoping to play in her sixth tournament finals this summer.
+The Orlando Pride forward is Brazil's all-time leading scorer, with 115 goals in 175 games, and was part of the side who reached the 2007 World Cup final.
+She is hoping to play in her sixth tournament finals this summer.

-Brazil are missing several players because of injury - from their Copa America-winning side, Lorena, Tainara, Angelina and Debinha are absent, but Barcelona striker Geyse Ferreira and Palmeiras' Bia Zaneratto should offer a goal threat.
+Several players from Brazil's Copa America-winning side are also missing through injury - Lorena, Tainara, Angelina and Debinha are absent, but Barcelona striker Geyse Ferreira and Palmeiras' Bia Zaneratto should offer a goal threat.

 "I'm so appreciative and really happy to play against one of the best teams in the world with the best coach in the world," said Sundhage.